haseeebz/Halogen/docs/dev/goals.md

 + (**DONE**) The above is likely due to the fact that the current ctl follows the "One output for a single input" philosphy which means that other events are just stuck in the queue.
 This includes other AI response events which causes the crash.
 + (**DONE**) So fix the ctl to either be a tui which can display events without blocking for user input.
 This is easy because the client side already receives events in a non-blocking way.
 + Maybe make a GUI one day.
++ An event filter so clients cannot just send any event they want.
++ Admin clients which can send any event they want? maybe no.

 ### Development

 + (**DONE**) Add --dev.
-+ Add dev.modules which will be used to load modules.
++ (**CANCELED**) Add dev.modules which will be used to load modules.
++ A mock core that maybe can be used to test just a singular module?

 ### Assistant